utpalKr/customer-statement-processor/README.md

 The application is hosted on port `8080` and the servlet context path is `/`

 ## Security
-Application is secured with basic authentication with users `user:password`.
+Application is secured with basic authentication with credentials `user:password`.
 Security is enabled by default

 # Usage